goodrobots/vision_landing/README.md

 Dependencies
 --------------------
 **OpenCV (>3.0 recommended)**
 If possible find packages for your OS for version 3.0 or above (or install from source, for the brave), or else install 2.x packages for your OS.
-For debian/ubuntu which currently only has opencv2.4, you probably want to install at least these packages: libopencv-dev libopencv-calib3d-dev libopencv-highgui-dev libopencv-imgproc-dev
+For debian/ubuntu which currently only has opencv2.4, you probably want to install at least these packages:
+ libopencv-dev
+ libopencv-calib3d-dev
+ libopencv-highgui-dev
+ libopencv-imgproc-
 Note that this was developed using OpenCV 3.2.
 SolvePNP which is the underlying function for pose estimation that aruco uses is somewhat broken in 2.4 so aruco includes it's own routines, only using solvepnp in OpenCV >3.0.

 **Aruco (>2.0)**
 It is recommended to install 2.0.16 from https://github.com/fnoop/aruco as it has patched pkg-config files.
 Installation is straight forward:
  ```
  git clone https://github.com/fnoop/aruco
  cd aruco